 Now you have all the basic info on how the fretboard works.
 Start working on memorizing it right now.
 The fretboard is best learned by working on it for small increments daily over a long period of time.
 Then applied to real music.
 Without application it will be hard to connect it to real music.
 To learn more about applying it to guitar and real music talk to your guitar teacher.

-About The Author: Ryan Duke is a songwriter, musician, guitar teacher, and owner of Seattle Guitar Mentor providing Guitar Lessons Seattle.
+About The Author: Ryan Duke is a songwriter, musician, guitar teacher, and owner of Seattle Guitar Mentor providing guitar lessons in Franklin.